ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 ```

 ### Obtain and Build the Necessary ROS 2 Repositories
 The code I've developed in this repository, meant for dynamic obstacle detection, is a ROS 2 node designed to work together with the simulation developed by my instructor for this course, Dr. Tommy Chang.
-To get started, clone this repository, navigate to its `ros2_ws/src` subdirectory, the clone Dr. Chang's simulation.
+To get started, clone this repository, navigate to its `ros2_ws/src` subdirectory, then clone Dr. Chang's simulation.
 ```
 git clone https://github.com/ronen-aniti-projects/Optical-Flow-Node.git
 cd Optical-Flow-Node/ros2_ws